kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 - uses the two-phase kernel estimation algorithm of Xu :cite:`Xu2010`
 - isn't implemented, as work-around: use provided exe to generate top-level PSFs (or any other kernel estimation algorithm)
+- results of the two-phase kernel estimation algo for top-level regions see figure :ref:`top-level`

 .. raw:: LaTex